Descidia repanda: Microscopic characters

 The microscopic characters are typical of the genus Exidia.
 The basidia are ellipsoid, septate, 12.5 to 15 by 7.5 to 10 μm.
 The spores are allantoid (sausage-shaped), 12 to 14 by 2.5 to 3.5 μm.

 Similar species

-In Europe, fruit bodies of E. recisa are similarly coloured and microscopically indistinguishable.
-The fruit bodies are conical and pendulous, however, and the species typically occurs on willow.
+Fruit bodies of Exidia recisa are similarly coloured, but are conical, pendulous, and typically occur on willow (Salix spp).
 Fruit bodies of E. umbrinella are also similar, but the species only occurs on conifers and is uncommon.
-Exidia brunneola is also uncommon and occurs on poplar.
 In North America, E. crenata is similar, but has conical to pendulous fruit bodies and typically occurs on oak.
 The widespread E. glandulosa has much darker, blackish brown fruit bodies with sparse warts or small, peg-like projections on their surface.

 Habitat and distribution

-Exidia repanda is a wood-rotting species, typically found on dead attached twigs and branches of birch.
-It is widely distributed in Europe and has also been reported from North America and Japan.
+Descidia repanda is a wood-rotting species found on dead twigs and branches of birch.
+It is widely distributed in Europe and has also been reported from China, Japan, and the Russian Far East.
+It is not known to occur in North America.